kudzaizvov/cookingshows/README.md

 *Cooking Show Details page with ingredients and instructions.*

 ## Credits
-This project was created by:
+This project was created by: @Kudzaizvovu

 Feel free to contribute to the project by submitting pull requests or reporting issues on the GitHub repository.